Support Following the Shogun フロントページへ戻る

 Kanazawa Castle Vol. 6: Gyokusen’inmaru Garden & Nezumita-mon — The West Bailey & Night Illumination in 360°

-From a garden you just “look at” to one you truly experience.
-The three-dimensional Gyokuseninmaru Garden — rising 22 meters from pond to parapet — along with Gyokusen-an where you can savor matcha, the striking black namako-plastered Nezumitamon Gate & Bridge, the stonework showcase of the Riko Turret Platform, and the former front entrance at the Otemon Gate Ruins & Kuromon.
-Tour these West Bailey highlights via 360° panoramas.
+From a garden you just "look at" to one you truly experience.
+Tour the three-dimensional Gyokuseninmaru Garden, rising 22 meters from pond to parapet, matcha at Gyokusen-an, the striking black-plastered Nezumitamon Gate & Bridge, the stonework showcase of the Riko Turret Platform, and the former front entrance at the Otemon Gate Ruins and Kuromon — all in immersive 360° panoramas.

 West Bailey & Outer Bailey